-Margarita Simon Guillory will be an Associate Professor of Religion at Boston University beginning in August 2018.
+Margarita Simon Guillory is Associate Professor of Religion at Boston University.
 She is the author of Social and Spiritual Transformation in African American Spiritual Churches (Routledge 2017) and co-editor of Esotericism in African American Religious Experience (Brill 2014).
 In addition to these works, she has published articles in the Journal of Gnostic Studies, Culture and Religion, and Pastoral Psychology.
 Her current project, Africana Religion in the Digital Age, considers how African Americans utilize the Internet, social media, mobile applications, and gaming to forge new ways to express their religious identities.

 Funded Project: Africana Religion in the Digital Age